 The saying “Anything worth doing is worth doing right” was never truer than for video production.
 Poorly-produced videos are likely to create the exact opposite result to what you’re hoping for, and most are a waste of time and money.
-We recommend you create an “overview” video that helps prospects understand why they should choose your firm, supported by a set of videos answering frequently-asked questions about divorce in your state (or even city).
+We recommend you create an “overview” video that helps prospects understand why they should choose your firm, supported by a set of videos answering FAQs (frequently asked questions) about divorce in your state – or even city.

 Your Family Law Firm Overview Video

 This video delivers your firm’s positioning statement: you should clearly state who you are, the type of clients you represent, and how you can help.
 Consider the following examples and you’ll see how they attract different types of clients.